 The average intensity value of the denoised image and the variance v of the film grain image is calculated for each block within a flat region of the image.
-Example results are plotted in Figure 65.
+Example results are plotted in Error!
+Reference source not found..

 Then, the variance is converted to grain strength with the following formula: